A decision rendered by the Danish Maritime and Commercial High Court regarding a dispute between a Danish transport company and a Bulgarian carrier

 Therefore, the Danish Maritime and Commercial High Court found that the carrier’s termination of the cooperation with the transport company due to non-payment of freight was unjustified.

 As regards the increase of the insurance premium from 0.5% to 0.7% of the amount of freight, the court found that an increase of 0.2% of the insurance premium could not be considered material and thus not justify a termination of the agreement.

-The question then was whether the transport company had been entitled to demand payment of the agreed penalty with reference to the agreement, stipulating that payment of the agreed penalty would be demanded if the cooperation was terminated without due notice.
+The question then was whether the transport company had been entitled to demand payment of the agreed penalty referring to the agreement, under which the payment of the agreed penalty could be demanded if the cooperation was terminated without due notice.

 The carrier refused to pay, pleading that the agreed penalty stipulated in the agreement was invalid and should be disregarded as an unfair contract term according to Section 36 of the Danish Contracts Act.

-The court found that the agreed penalty could not be considered an unfair contract term pursuant to Section 36 of the Contracts Act.
-In this connection, the court attached importance to the fact that the contracting parties were both professional business enterprises.
-Thus, the transport company was entitled to demand payment of the agreed penalty and set it off against the carrier’s outstanding freight.
+The court found that the agreed penalty could not be considered an unfair contract term under Section 36 of the Contracts Act.
+In this connection, the court considered the fact that the contracting parties were both professional business enterprises.
+Thus, the transport company was entitled to demand payment of the agreed penalty and offset it against the carrier’s outstanding freight.

 What can we conclude from the judgment?

-Above all, the judgment indicates that it is worthwhile reaching a common understanding of what it takes to make the cooperation work, including that the carrier has its own administration that can handle the demands made by the transport company.
+Above all, the judgment indicates that it is worthwhile reaching a shared understanding of what it takes to make the cooperation work, including that the carrier has an administration that can handle the demands made by the transport company.

 We can conclude that an agreed penalty in transport agreements between professionals can be quite reasonable and justified, and therefore also enforceable.